irtf-nwcrg/rg-materials/ietf103-2018-11/ietf103_nwcrg_minutes.md

 RG adoption ?
 The API I-D and SWiF codec hackathon project are supposed to evolve in parallel.

-Q (Dave Oran - Independant Network Systems Research & Design): No issue in RG adoption, but need to have workplan on how to have two different FEC codes.
+Q (Dave Oran - Network Systems Research & Design): No issue in RG adoption, but need to have workplan on how to have two different FEC codes.
 A: we focus on sliding window codes and it should be applicable to any sliding-window-coding scheme.
 	During hackathon, RLC is our first target (especially given the limit manpower during hackathon),